How to get out of debt fast?

 Stay motivated by keeping track of your progress and celebrating your successes!
-Remain focussed on your goal to be debt free.
-Specifically when you start paying off the larger debts, which may take a bit longer o finish.
+Remain focussed on your goal to be debt-free, specifically when you start paying off the more significant debts, which may take longer to finish.

 STEP 7 – WHEN THE LAST DEBT IS PAID OFF, CONGRATULATIONS!
 YOU’RE OFFICIALLY DEBT-FREE!

-Now that you’re debt-free, resist the temptation to go back into debt.
+Now that you’re debt-free, resist the temptation to return to debt.

-Instead, save up an emergency fund and put it in a secure account to avoid going into debt again in case of any unexpected financial expenses or income changes.
+Instead, save an emergency fund and put it in a secure account to avoid going into debt again in case of unexpected financial expenses or income changes.

 Congratulations!
 Now that you’ve followed these seven steps to get out of debt fast on a tight budget, you are one step closer to greater financial freedom.

-Start setting some goals for yourself and make sure to stay on track with your budget, so you don’t fall back into debt.
+Start setting some goals for yourself and stay on track with your budget so you don’t fall into debt.
 Good luck!